CUSTOMER ANALYTICS2025-10-14

 Why Adaptive Personalization is Getting Critical for Business

-Way back in 2010, one of the conclusions of the IBM ‘Global CEO Study’ was the acknowledgment by 88% of CEOs that their priority was to get their businesses closer to customers in the next five years.
+Way back in 2010, one of the conclusions of the IBM ‘Global CEO Study’ was that 88% of CEOs acknowledged their priority was to bring their businesses closer to customers in the next five years.
 Yet here we are, at the start of 2016, and it would not be an exaggeration to state that many global businesses are still far from achieving this target.

-Many companies still find themselves stuck in pursuing the traditional methods of customer personalization.
-Even if they have embraced digital marketing, what they are doing perhaps is the bare minimum.
+Many companies still find themselves stuck using traditional methods of customer personalization.
+Even if they have embraced digital marketing, what they are doing is perhaps the bare minimum.
 If your company’s idea of adding a potential client’s first name in your mass email campaigns is “personalization”, you are one of those corporations.

 What is Customer Personalization?

-Customer personalization is like the practice followed by brick and mortar, neighborhood stores where the shopkeepers knew almost every customer, and his/her shopping habits.
-Today, this one-on-one exchange has taken on a digital form called Adaptive Personalization, where data is used, preferably in real-time, to build a foundation on which will rest an even more relevant customer relationship.
+Customer personalization is like the practice followed by brick-and-mortar neighborhood stores, where shopkeepers knew almost every customer and their shopping habits.
+Today, this one-on-one exchange has taken on a digital form called Adaptive Personalization, where data is used, preferably in real-time, to build a foundation for an even more relevant customer relationship.

 What is Adaptive Personalization?